Interview by Bilge Hasdemir

 Thus unbiased artistic navigation within the excess/surplus of normative options of actions might become a warrantor for novelty and the unseen.

-In transits, the piece you are presenting at Fort Process, you developed a neural network forming a complex system that interprets the daily movement in a city (cars, public transport people, and translates into a visual flow.
+In Transits, the piece you are presenting at Fort Process, you developed a neural network forming a complex system that interprets the daily movement in a city (cars, public transport people, and translates it into a visual flow.
 What was the intellectual process behind this project?

-After having finished ‘Transits’ (which had been only exhibited as a generative video), Martin Schneider and I wished to let the software perform: We connected Neurovision to a live camera and created an interface for an operator with an EEG headset*.
-Thus ‘Chromatographic ballads’ allows a visitor to navigate within the parameter space of the respective neural layers of the software to unconsciously experience the image space of the installation.
+After having finished Tansits (which had been only exhibited as a generative video), Martin Schneider and I wished to let the software perform: We connected Neurovision to a live camera and created an interface for an operator with an EEG headset.
+Thus ‘Chromatographic ballads’ allows a visitor to navigate within the parameter space of the respective neural layers of the software to experience the image space of the installation unconsciously.
 Although the installation has only been shown in a private experimental setting, it obtained an honorary mention at Vida 15.0 in 2013.
-With Membrane we hope to finally make a software framework accessible and tangible to a larger audience.
+With Membrane, we hope to finally make a software framework accessible and tangible to a larger audience.

 Your work with neural networks and artificial intelligence involves working intimately with scientists.
-What are the most significant challenges that both (yourself and the scientist’s teams) faced for the development of these projects?
+What are the most significant challenges that both (yourself and the scientist’s teams) faced in the development of these projects?